jagregory/cognito-local/README.md

 });
 ```

-You likely only want to do this when you're running locally on your development machine.
+You only want to do this when you're running locally on your development machine.

 ## Configuration